-In 2001, after acquiring the property where the Glass Mounds Site is located, Southern Land Company announced plans to construct what would eventually be a 2,000 unit housing development called Westhaven.
-During meetings with members of the local Native community, the Alliance for Native American Indian Rights (ANAIR), the Tennessee Commission of Indian Affairs, and the Tennessee Division of Archaeology (TDOA), the developers made commitments to protect and preserve the site and expressed interest in utilizing it as an educational resource.
+In 2000, after acquiring the property where the Glass Mounds Site is located, Southern Land Company announced plans to construct what would eventually be a 2,000 unit housing development called Westhaven.
+The following year, during meetings with members of the local Native community, the Alliance for Native American Indian Rights (ANAIR), the Tennessee Commission of Indian Affairs, and the Tennessee Division of Archaeology (TDOA), the developers made commitments to protect and preserve the site and expressed interest in utilizing it as an educational resource.
 They also expressed support for getting the site listed on the National Register of Historic Places (NRHP).

 During the planning phase for Westhaven, Southern Land Company commissioned an archaeological survey of the entire project area, which included the Glass Mounds.
 The report from that survey recommended complete avoidance of any ground disturbing activities in a specific area around each mound.
 The developers honored their commitment to protect the site and followed that recommendation, erecting a construction barrier around each mound.
 The mounds weren't disturbed during subsequent construction of an adjacent golf course and landscaping maintenance facility.

 Through an agreement worked out with ANAIR in 2001, the developers agreed to transfer a conservation easement on the Glass Mounds Site to the Tennessee Ancient Sites Conservancy (TASC), a preservation-minded organization that includes Native representation on it's board of directors.
 TASC has continued discussions with the developers about the details of the conservation easement since that time.